Call Us Now

 The Similarities Between Narcissism And Drug Addiction

 The similarities between narcissism and drug addiction are that the individual depends on something external to fill the emptiness inside.
 The narcissist relies on admiration and attention from other people, which can be real or imagined, for their well-being.
 They create situations of accomplishment so that people will congratulate them, or even become envious of them, and act in ways that make others pay attention to them.
-This is accomplished in a similar manner to the way an addict ensures their drug supple is constant and secure.
+This is accomplished in a similar manner to the way an addict ensures their drug supply is constant and secure, and highlights the likeness between narcissists and addiction.

-They put a lot of time and effort into crafting the situations and keeping up appearances in order to fill their emptiness.
-Nevertheless, the attention and admiration that their require increases over time, just like how an addict needs to increase their dose.
-When they feel as though they are not receiving the adequate amount of attention and admiration, they experience anxiety and, ultimately, depression.
+People with narcissistic personality disorder put a lot of time and effort into crafting the situations and keeping up appearances in order to fill their emptiness.
+Nevertheless, the attention and admiration that they require increases over time, just like how an addict needs to increase their dose.
+When they feel as though they are not receiving the adequate amount of attention and admiration, they experience anxiety and, ultimately, depression that can lead to self-medication and addiction.

 Other overlapping characteristics between narcissism and drug addiction include: